Largest of the four great apes, the gorilla is a shy, gentle, peaceful animal.

 The situation in Uganda, home to around half of the total population of mountain gorillas is much better.
 There, much of the income for the parks comes from tourists who pay to view gorillas, and the IGCP, working in conjunction with the Ugandan National Parks, has been aiming to ensure that this income benefits local communities.

 In 2015 reports suggest that over a third of the gorilla and chimpanzee populations has been wiped out by the deadly ebola virus since 1990.
+From 2002 to 2003, an estimated 5,500 endangered western gorillas were killed by Ebola virus at the Lossi Sanctuary in the Republic of Congo.

 Image: Gorilla by Eric Kilby